 Papayas originated in Mesoamerica, within modern-day southern Mexico and Central America.
 But the Americans are not the leaders in papaya production.
-India produces more than 40% of the world's papayas.
-So, if you are enjoying a papaya salad or smoothie, there's a good chance that it came from India.
+India produces more than 40% of the world's papayas.1 So, if you are enjoying a papaya salad or smoothie, there's a good chance that it came from India.
 Also, papaya is a berry.
 (You just learned 2 new facts today!)

 Can Cats Eat Papaya?

-Yes, papayas are considered safe for your cat and not on the list of human foods that are toxic for cats.1 But, before going ahead and placing a big bowl full of papaya in front of your cat anticipating all the benefits it can bring, it's important to understand the right quantity and way to feed papaya to your cat.
-Here are a few other fruits that are safe to give to your cat.
+Yes, papaya is generally safe for cats and isn't on the list of toxic human foods for them.2 However, before serving your cat a big bowl of papaya in hopes of sharing its benefits, it’s important to understand the right portion size and proper way to feed papaya to your cat.

 Do Cats Like Papaya?